Trump heads to disaster-affected Florida, but no funding deal reached

-Panama City Beach, Florida (CNN)Nearly seven months after he first toured the damage wrought by the Category 5 hurricane that struck this area of the Florida Panhandle, President Donald Trump is returning to visit areas still affected by the storm and to rally his supporters.
+Panama City Beach, Florida (CNN)Nearly seven months after he first toured the damage wrought by the Category 5 hurricane that struck this area of the Florida Panhandle, President Donald Trump returned to visit areas still affected by the storm and to rally his supporters.

-But he won't be heralding millions of dollars in disaster relief funding for the area.
+But he wasn't heralding millions of dollars in disaster relief funding for the area.

 Those funds -- sought by local residents and Florida elected officials for months -- remain tied up in slow-moving negotiations over a broader multi-billion dollar disaster relief package amid a dispute over how much assistance should flow to Puerto Rico.